 This is another vintage magnolia flower botanical print from Curtis’s Botanical Magazine, this time from vol. 139 (1913).

 If you are looking for more stunning vintage flower pictures you should check out some of the other collections on Pictureboxblue.
-These include individual floral botanical rose prints, peony paintings, vintage orchid prints and vintage pictures of poppies to name a few.
+These include individual floral botanical rose prints, peony paintings, vintage orchid prints, passion flower drawings, and vintage pictures of poppies to name a few.

 There are also the wonderful botanical posters of Adolphe Millot with a wide variety of florals.
 Another fun collection is these art nouveau flower prints.
 There are also some illustrations of Magnolia trees on the Larousse poster collection.